cryptocrew-validators/relayer-feegrant-wg/.github/PULL_REQUEST_TEMPLATE/operator_onboarding.md

 ## Instructions

 Add your account addresses and contact information in the correct format to the specified JSON file in the `_IBC` folder.
 Ensure that your submission follows the provided format.
-Optionally fill in your details below.

-## Operator Information

-- Operator Name:
-- Cosmoshub Account Address: `cosmosrelayeraddress `
+If you have opened this pull request through a related issue, please link the issue number below:

 Closes #issue_number